intangere/sorcery/README.md

 - There is only about 60 cells available to be used for memory which means only short text programs will be successfully generated.

 ## Future?
-- This needs an entire rewrite to become truly useful.
+- [ ]: This needs an entire rewrite to become truly useful.
 It was a proof of concept to see if it was even doable.
-- Expanding the memory space to allow for longer texts to be successfully found.
+- [ ]: Expanding the memory space to allow for longer texts to be successfully found.
 This isn't that hard.
 You just need to insert a jump instruction that goes further than the data space which is currently about 34-95 and adjust the internal data_pointer accordingly.
-- Data space chaining needs to be redone properly which would make --optimize work significantly better.
+- [ ]: Data space chaining needs to be redone properly which would make --optimize work significantly better.
-- by default only output code path
+- [ ]: by default only output code path
-- --generate-code and --code-path to output only Dissent code generated or both
+- [ ]: --generate-code and --code-path to output only Dissent code generated or both
+- [x]: Move zero pointer to start of data space (34)
 ## Info
 - Dis is a variant of malboge